Recovery Services vaults overview

-Within an Azure subscription, you can create up to 25 Recovery Services vaults.
+Within an Azure subscription, you can create up to 25 Recovery Services vaults per region.

 Comparing Recovery Services vaults and Backup vaults

 Recovery Services vaults are based on the Azure Resource Manager model of Azure, whereas Backup vaults were based on the Azure Service Manager model.
 When you upgrade a Backup vault to a Recovery Services vault, the backup data remains intact during and after the upgrade process.
 Recovery Services vaults provide features not available for Backup vaults, such as:

 Enhanced capabilities to help secure backup data: With Recovery Services vaults, Azure Backup provides security capabilities to protect cloud backups.
 The security features ensure you can secure your backups, and safely recover data, even if production and backup servers are compromised.
 Learn more

 Role-Based Access Control (RBAC): RBAC provides fine-grained access management control in Azure.
 Azure provides various built-in roles, and Azure Backup has three built-in roles to manage recovery points.
 Recovery Services vaults are compatible with RBAC, which restricts backup and restore access to the defined set of user roles.
 Learn more